Medical Payments Coverage (MedPay): What It Is & Do You Need It?

 Is medical payments coverage required by law?

 MedPay is optional in most U.S. states.
-However, it is required in Maine and a few other states.
-Even where it's not required, it's widely recommended as an affordable way to bridge gaps in your health insurance after an accident.
+The notable exceptions are Maine (minimum $2,000 per person) and New Hampshire, which require it.
+Maine also updated its MedPay assignment rules in 2025 with LD 899 (effective September 24, 2025), requiring written agreements and giving consumers more control when they have both MedPay and commercial health insurance.
+Even where it's not required, MedPay is widely recommended as an affordable way to bridge gaps in your health insurance after an accident.

 Does MedPay cover all passengers in my car?

 Yes — MedPay covers you and all passengers in your vehicle at the time of the accident.
 Coverage limits apply per person, meaning each occupant can receive up to the policy limit individually.
-So a $5,000 policy covering four people provides up to $20,000 in total potential coverage.
+So a $5,000 policy covering four people provides up to $20,000 in total potential coverage across all occupants.
+This makes MedPay especially valuable for families or those who regularly drive others.

 Can I use MedPay even if I was at fault for the accident?